Tashkent State University of Law

 Tashkent State University of Law (TSUL) is a public higher educational institution.
 It is one of the leading Uzbek legal research centers, located in the capital city of Tashkent.

 The university is one of the leading universities in Uzbekistan, renowned as a national center of legal science and education, its prestige is widespread locally, extends far beyond the borders of the Republic, as well.

 In 2021, Tashkent State University of Law was ranked as one of the TOP-500 universities in the world by Times Higher Education.

 The university comprises twelve specialized and three general-studies departments, a center of professional legal training and career development based on international standards, a specialized branch for training and retraining of legal personnel in the sphere of crime prevention, public security and Academic Lyceum.
 Moreover, the university also provides methodological guidance and coordination of 14 professional law colleges that are part of the system of educational institutions of the Ministry of Justice of The Republic of Uzbekistan.

-The interim rector of the university is Islombek Rustambekov.
+The rector of the university is Bakhshillo Khodzhaev.
 TSUL is under the authority of the Ministry of Justice.
 Therefore, the rector of the university is the Deputy Minister of Justice of the Republic of Uzbekistan.